Scroll down to find your coach and learn a little about who they are.

 Contact: (336) 841-9781 | firstname.lastname@example.org

 Phillip A. Wogatzke holds a Bachelor’s of Science in History, Secondary Education from Appalachian State University.
 He taught high school Social Studies for 8 years which led to his interest in helping students prepare for life in college.
 Phillip earned his Master of Arts in Higher Education; Community College and University Leadership from Appalachian State University.
 His interest in being a Student Success Coach stems from the experiences he shared with his own students as they embarked upon college.
 “The success of my students is important to me, as I struggled with determining the right major for myself during the first two years of my college career,” says Phillip.
-Phillip is married to Katy, who serves as a school counselor in public education, and they are proud parents to three sons.
-Phillip enjoys spending his free time watching TV and sports, playing video games, and reading the latest in History and fiction.
+Phillip is the father to three wonderful boys and enjoys spending his free time watching TV and sports, playing video games, and reading the latest in History and fiction.